-Sometimes chickens will develop a bacterial or fungal infection if not cared for properly, if they have jumped off a high perch and injured themselves, or they may have something stuck in the bottom of their foot like a small shard of glass, metal or stickers.
+Jumping or falling off a high perch-If the bird has jumped off a perch that is too high (can happen when a perch is 3 feet or higher off the ground or floor of coop, jumping out of trees or off tall fences) and injured themselves, or they may have something stuck in the bottom of their foot like a small shard of glass, metal, a tiny stone, or even stickers.
 The most likely causes of bacterial and fungal infections in poultry feet are:

 Dirty bedding-Your chickens bedding should always be kept clean and dry.
 Bedding can be composted for gardens.
 Some people prefer the deep litter method which if done improperly can cause foot infections.